TomasPrusenovsky/RayTracing/README.md

 # RayTracing
+Simple Ray Tracing Engine with ImGui and GLFW.

 ## Getting started
+You need to have [CMake](https://cmake.org/).

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.